 Section 7.
 Notice.

-Notice and purpose of any special meeting of the Board of Directors shall be given at least fifteen days previous thereto by written notice delivered personally or sent by mail to each Director at his address as shown by the records of the Association.
-If mailed, such notice shall be deemed to be delivered when deposited postage paid in the United States mail so addressed.
+Notice and purpose of any special meeting of the Board of Directors shall be given at least fifteen days previous thereto by written notice delivered personally, sent by email or sent by mail to each Director.
+If emailed, such notice shall be deemed to be delivered when sent via the internet without rejection, addressed to the member at their email address as it appears on the records of the Association.
+If mailed, the notice of a meeting shall be deemed to be delivered when deposited in the United States mail, addressed to the member at their mailing address as it appears on the records of the Association, with postage paid.
 Any Director may waive notice of any meeting.
 The attendance of a Director at any meeting shall constitute a waiver of notice of such meeting, except where a Director attends a meeting for the express purpose of objection to the transaction of any business because the meeting is not lawfully called or convened.

 Section 8.
 Quorum.